JakeSteam/blog-programming/_posts/2018-11-25-ensuring-your-android-apps-quality-with-firebase-crashlytics.md

 #### Logging

-If you are already using Firebase Analytics, any screen view events in there will appear under the “Logs” tab of your crash.
+If you are already using Firebase Analytics, any screen view events in there will appear under the "Logs" tab of your crash.

 [![](/wp-content/uploads/2018/11/logs-1.png)](/wp-content/uploads/2018/11/logs-1.png)